Remembrance Day Thank You Quotes, and Images Free Download

-Remembrance Day 2019
+Remembrance Day Thank You Quotes

 This day was first observed in 1919 throughout the British Commonwealth.
 This day is originally known as Armistice Day, to commemorate the Armistice Agreement, which ended World War I on Monday, November 11, 1918, at 11 am the eleventh day of the eleventh month.
 The poppy flower is the symbol of remembrance day.

 Traditions – On this day people pay tribute to the soldiers and take one minute of silence.
 Every year, countries around the world are silenced at around 11 am on the 11 days of the 11 months.

 A red poppy- The poppy was the first plant to grow on the blood-soaked battlefields of Belgium and France.
-In the 19th century, English poet symbolizes the poppy with sleep or Oblivion.
-After WWI silk poppies were sold on this day and this money is given to the French children for charity and the Returned Soldiers League.
+In the 19th century, the English poet symbolizes the poppy with sleep or Oblivion.
+After WWI silk poppies were sold on this day and this money is given to the French children for charity and to the Returned Soldiers League.

-Facts- The Word Armistice was taken from the Latin word ” arma ” meaning is arm(weapon) and ” stitium” meaning is ” a stopping” meaning is to put down your arms.
-The Famous poem Flanders Fields written by Canadian Lieutenant Colonel John Macer.
+Facts- The Word Armistice was taken from the Latin word ” arma ” meaning an arm(weapon) and ” stitium” meaning ” a stopping” meaning to put down your arms.
+The Famous poem Flanders Fields was written by Canadian Lieutenant Colonel John Macer.
 It made the red poppy such an Iconic Symbol.
 It is said that he wrote the poem in just only 20 minutes and later the poem he threw it in the garbage.
-The WWI was the first war where aircraft were used.
+WWI was the first war where aircraft were used.
 There were 3000 Australian soldiers who served with the Australia Flying crops.